Skip to content

 There’s a moment in Star Trek II: The Wrath of Khan (the best of the Star Trek films, if you ask me) when Spock offers Admiral Kirk command of the Enterprise.
 Spock has captained the ship as a teacher of cadets on a training cruise.
 If they're going into combat, though, Kirk should take command, …

-Continue reading "What is your first best destiny?"
+Continue reading "What is your first best destiny as a writer?"

 They (that ambiguous, omnipresent “they”) always say that you learn more from your failures than you do from your successes.
 Unfortunately, it’s true.
 Equally unfortunate for me, I just got reminded of that recently.
 I've been talking a lot about the as-yet-unnamed sequel to The Unwanted over the past three years.
 Recently, I came to a …